UMC 32x11/3x8 / N38 - cylindrical magnetic holder

 In addition to immense power, neodymium magnets have the following advantages:

-- Wide application in the industry of new technologies – find application in computer drives, electric motors, medical apparatus and very modern machines.
+- Wide application in modern technologies – are used in computer drives, electric motors, medical devices and very advanced devices.

 Disadvantages of neodymium magnets:

-- Health risk to health from tiny fragments of magnets are risky, when accidentally ingested, which is particularly important in the aspect of protecting young children.
-Additionally, miniscule components of these products are able to complicate diagnosis when they are in the body.
+- Possible danger associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is crucial in the aspect of protecting young children.
+Additionally, miniscule components of these devices can be problematic in medical diagnosis in case of swallowing.

 Avoid bringing neodymium magnets close to a phone or GPS.